 |Sat - Sun||Closed|

-To help protect you and our staff, we are adopting a Curbside Check-in Only model.
+To help protect you and our staff, we are adopting a Curbside Drop-Off model.
 Meaning, for the time being, we will only be allowing staff inside the hospital (the exception being during euthanasias).

 In short, how it works is that when you arrive for your scheduled appointment, you’ll call to check in and can then wait comfortably in your car.
 When we’re ready, we’ll come out to your car and bring your cat inside for the exam.
 Once completed, we’ll call to discuss results & next steps, and bring your cat back out to your car (disinfecting the carrier when we give it back to you).